 The Fifth Annual European CME Forum

-Our largest ever audience gathered at the Millennium Gloucester Hotel & Conference Centre in London 15-16 November 2012, to discuss the current status of Continuing Medical Education (CME) and Continuing Professional Development (CPD) for healthcare professionals across Europe and the important role of all the stakeholders involved.
+Our largest audience so far gathered at the Millennium Gloucester Hotel & Conference Centre in London 15-16 November 2012, to discuss the current status of Continuing Medical Education (CME) and Continuing Professional Development (CPD) for healthcare professionals across Europe and the important role of all the stakeholders involved.

 Carry on scrolling down to view the programme.